dojo/docs/dojo/NodeList.rst

     var nodelist = query("h1").concat(query("h2"));
     // nodelist contains all the documents headers that are level 1 and 2 }

-The signature of the method is:

-.. api-doc :: dojo/NodeList
-  :methods: concat
-  :no-headers:
-  :sig:

 end()
 -----